Scientell’s support for Indigenous engagement

 Cli-Fi: cautionary tales to prompt action

-Written by Simon Torok Cli-fi, or climate fiction, also known as Eco-fiction, is a relatively new genre of literature that sets narratives in an often dystopian world affected by climate change.
-I love it because fiction can be used to convey
+Cli-fi, or climate fiction, also known as Eco-fiction, is a relatively new genre of literature that sets narratives in an often dystopian world affected by climate change.
+I love it…

 The psychology of communication: Here and how; not gloom and doom

-Written by Paul Holper Science organisations want to explain their work to increase impact and use of results.
+Science organisations want to explain their work to increase impact and use of results.
 Scientists know that science is important and would like others to feel the same.
-They also realise, that science that no one knows
+They also…

 Communicating to a young audience